Multi-Fidelity Bayesian Optimization with Unreliable Information Sources: ROBUST MFBO ALGORITHM

 While condition \eqref{cond_var} ensures that we can achieve similar performance as SFBO when auxiliary IS is irrelevant, we also want to reap the benefits of the multi-fidelity approach when the auxiliary IS is relevant.
 To that end, we introduce a measure of IS relevance, $s$, and add this second condition for the acceptance of the MF query:

 with $c_2 > 0$ a user-specified parameter.
-We want to draw attention on the fact that condition~\eqref{cond_var} operates over SFBO proposal while condition~\eqref{cond_relevance} acts on the MFBO proposal, possibly based on an auxiliary IS.
+We want to draw attention to the fact that condition~\eqref{cond_var} operates over the SFBO proposal while condition~\eqref{cond_relevance} acts on the MFBO proposal, possibly based on an auxiliary IS.
 Condition \eqref{cond_relevance} makes rMFBO revert more often to primary IS, and makes pseudo-observations more accurate overall.
 This allows the algorithm to consider less conservative values for $c_1$, opening the door for the exploitation of auxiliary ISs.
+In this paper, we use a cost-adjusted information gain \citep{takeno2020multi},